NBS5000/regexTutorial/gist-template.md

  |  X$    | Will search for an 'X' at the end of the line |
  |  X^    | Will search for an 'X' anywhere in the line. |
  |  $X    | Will also search for an 'X' anywhere in the line |

+In the example given at the [start](#summary), there are a number of anchors:

+    ^ asserts position at start of the string
+    $ asserts position at the end of the string

 ### Quantifiers